Kairi/godash/README.md

-godash
+Go-Dash
 ======

-A utility library in Golang inspired by Lo-Dash
+A utility library in Golang inspired by Lo-Dash.